French Basque Country: Cities

+Bilingual road sign located in Ezpeleta (Espelette).
+The sign displays the municipality's name in both French (Espelette) and Basque (Ezpeleta).

 The most important city in the territory is Bayonne (Bayonne, in Gascon and Baiona).
 The ancient Roman Lapurdum, from which the toponyms Labourd and Lapurdi originate, is a part of the Biarritz-Anglet-Bayonne agglomeration community (BAB) alongside Biarritz and Anglet (Angelu), the most populated urban space in the territory.
 It is the political capital of its subprefecture and economic capital of the largest region, which includes the French Basque country and the south of Landes.
 Other important places are Saint-Jean-de-Luz (Donibane Lohizune), Hendaye (Hendaia), Saint-Jean-Pied-de-Port (Donibane Garazi), the capital of Lower Navarre, and Mauleón (Maule), the capital of Soule.